RuochaoYan/a-string-class/README.md

 ```
 ### Part 3. -- Testing your SFString class implementation

-No self-respecting engineer would consider the job done unless s/he provided a complete set of tests to ensure that the solution worked as designed.
-Well, we've already provided a class testing harness for you, contained in the SFStringTester files:
+No self-respecting engineer would consider the job done unless they had also provided a complete set of tests to ensure that the solution worked as designed.
+Well, we've already provided a basic testing harness for you, contained in the SFStringTester files:

 ```
 class SFStringTester {